Space Ranger2.0, printed on 02/20/2024

 Immunohistochemistry (IHC) and Immunofluorescence (IF) - IHC is an imaging technique whereby protein is stained using a matching, antibody-based label.
 Immunofluorescence (IF) is a subset of this technique that generates a signal using fluorophores attached to antibodies and fluorescence imaging.

 Fiducial Frame - A frame of specially patterned spots surrounding each capture area.
 These spots help the sample microscopist see where to place tissue and are also used by Space Ranger to determine where the capture area is in an image.

 Gateway Slide - A Visium Spatial Gene Expression slide with a reduced number of capture areas.
 These slides are the same as the original Visium slides, but only have capture areas A1 and D1.
 Gateway slides have serial numbers starting with "V2".

 H&E Staining - The process of applying hematoxylin and eosin to tissue in order to highlight tissue structure.
 Hematoxylin colors cell nuclei blue, and eosin colors the cytoplasm and extracellular matrix pink.

-Count Matrix (or Feature-barcode Matrix) - A matrix of counts representing the number of unique observations of each feature (gene) within each spot barcode.
-Genes defined by the transcriptome reference appear as rows in the matrix.
+Count Matrix (or Feature-Barcode Matrix) - A matrix of counts representing the number of unique observations of each feature (gene) within each Visium spot barcode.
+Genes defined by the transcriptome reference and antibodies defined in the Feature Reference appear as rows in the matrix.
 Each barcode is a column of the matrix.